 Many states also have tax deductions or credits for long-term care insurance.

-For example, New York offers a tax credit up to $1,500 for taxpayers whose adjusted gross income is below $250,000 beginning in 2020.
-Any qualified policy covering long term care services that was approved in New York and issued before January 1, 1997, also qualifies for favorable tax treatment with certain limited exceptions.
+For example, New York offers a tax credit of up to $1,500 for taxpayers whose adjusted gross income is below $250,000 beginning in 2020.
+Any qualified policy covering long-term care services that was approved in New York and issued before January 1, 1997, also qualifies for favorable tax treatment with certain limited exceptions.

 Minnesota provides a credit equal to 25 percent of qualifying long-term care insurance premiums for one beneficiary, up to a maximum of $100 for individuals and up to $200 for married couples filing jointly who both have coverage.